vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

 This feature is available with Vantage Kubernetes agent `v1.0.30` and later.
 :::

 By default, Node Labels are collected by the Vantage Kubernetes agent.
-For PVC Labels, you need to set `collectPVCLabels` to `true` in the agent's [Helm chart configuration](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml).
+For PVC Labels, the agent accepts `VANTAGE_COLLECT_PVC_LABELS` as an environment variable at startup.
+To enable the collection of PVC Labels, set `agent.collectPVCLabels` to `true` in the agent's [Helm chart configuration](https://github.com/vantage-sh/helm-charts/blob/main/charts/vantage-kubernetes-agent/values.yaml).
 PVC Labels are collected from persistent volume claims associated with pods.

 ### Manifest-Based Deployment Option {#manifest-deploy}